Abdool-Richards appeals: Be honest about vaccinations - Trinidad and Tobago Newsday

 Abdool-Richards appeals: Be honest about vaccinations

-PRINCIPAL Medical Officer at the Health Ministry Dr Maryam Abdool Richards appealed to people who have been vaccinated to allow others who have not to be vaccinated.
+PRINCIPAL Medical Officer Dr Maryam Abdool-Richards appealed to people who are coming to various vaccination sites to be honest as to whether or not they have already received their first or second doses of any World Health Organization (WHO)-approved covid19 vaccine being offered at those locations.

-She made this appeal at the ministry's virtual news conference on Monday.
+She made this appeal to the public during the virtual health news conference on Monday.

-Abdool-Richards said some 54,000 people have made online appointments and another 762 have made phone appointments to access the 84,000 doses of AstraZeneca vaccine which will be rolled out at various vaccination sites across the country.In recent weeks doses of Sinopharm have been administered.
+Asked what is being done to determine whether people coming to various vaccination sites were not already vaccinated, Abdool-Richards said, "We would like members of the population to be honest in terms of receiving their vaccines at these sites."

-While the ministry has records of people who have received their first and second doses of WHO (World Health Organization)-approved vaccines, Abdool-Richards asked people who go to the various sites to be honest about their vaccination status.
+She added, however: "The Ministry of Health does have records at our various sites, with the vaccines that would have been administered to persons.
+These records are kept not only by the regional health authorities but also by the expanded programme of immunisation, which is the department of the Ministry of Health, which leads the vaccination drive."

-On the arrival of additional vaccines in Trinidad and Tobago, specifically Pfizer vaccines from the United States, Abdool-Richards said the Prime Minister and Health Minister Terrence Deyalsingh will make an announcement on the procurement of additional vaccines once the arrangements have been made.
+Asked about the donation of Pfizer vaccines from the United States, Abdool-Richards said the Prime Minister and Deyalsingh will make a subsequent announcement on a date and plan for receipt of the vaccines, once those details are confirmed.

-She also said the Health Ministry has been collaborating with the National Security Ministry on the treatment of 34 inmates at the Carrera Island Prison who contracted covid19.
-Abdool-Richards said further information on this and vaccinating other prisoners against covid19 should be sought from the National Security Ministry, which has direct responsibility for the Prison Service.
+At a virtual health news conference on August 7, Deyalsingh said the rollout of the 82,500 doses of Astrazenca would begin on Monday.
+He also said 31,330 AstraZeneca doses will expire at the end of August, and 50,700 will expire at the end of October.

 Comments